iris-rod/iris-rod.github.io/OtherProjects.md

 I created a small Escape Room type game through an online game development course for Unreal.
 The main mechanics introduced in the course are of opening doors by placing weighted objects on a trigger and when they are removed the doors close.
 I've added an extra mechanic based on this base one, where the door only opens when there is a specific object on the trigger, and it can be just one object or multiple.

-This course was really good to learn, not only more about what Unreal offers and how to use it's components in the best way possible, but also to practice more C++ programming.
+This course was really good to learn, not only more about what Unreal offers and how to use it's components in the best way possible, but also to practice more C++ programming, since it only uses C++ classes and no blueprints.
 The course touched on several basic aspects of programming in general, like good programming practices and coder refactoring, and also some aspects specific to C++ language like pointers and memory.
 It didn't go to deep into any of these topics, it talked about it in a more general way so that less experienced programmers could understand it easily, but it's still great to make sure the basics are covered and fully understood.

+It's still a work in progress, there are some tweaks and improvements I want to make, specially on the grab mechanic, but here is a small video with the result for now [Escape Room Gameplay](https://www.youtube.com/watch?v=lAG7DJLP4Wc&fbclid=IwAR2s-0OFEO4bl5hCrYkkphk93dvLu1vOGNSZ19BmfHMGL5sV4sVDTJ0R7y8) (It has some subtitles along that provide some explanation on the gameplay and how it is working)

 ### Global Game Jam 2020 Participation